sophos/PS.Machine_Health/README.md

 Added code to work around missing viaLogin field in the API Added other code to better check for fields being present MacOS only reports the major and minor version (15.4).
 I am working with developement to find out why the API is not returning the 3rd decimal place (15.4.1)
+Added code for any machines that did not return milliseconds for their last seen time

 Version 2025.14
 Fixed the report not deleting the new processes from the report